basicallydan/danhough.com/_drafts/2015-04-07-nodejs-maintainer.markdown

 People also need to be responded to as quickly as possible.
 If someone opens an issue or a pull request, you shouldn't put it off for weeks.
 I think it's safe to say that because you're doing this work for free, nobody expects you to treat it like a full-time job.
 But if you get a second simply to tell someone that their issue or PR has been seen, it's a nice thing to do.
 Nobody likes to be ignored!
 And if someone's PR isn't going to be merged, you should be honest: tell them so, and why it isn't going to happen.
 Perhaps they can fix a couple of things in their fork and then try again.

 I hope this has been helpful to some folks out there.
 If you have any more tips to share, leave them in the comments or drop me a line! :smile:

+**Thanks to:** Jon Kelly for his comprehensive and feedback about content and language, and Orlando for his feedback about layout and readability.